-Women attending universities
+Women going to universities

 Q: The argument put forward for Muslim women attending western universities, particularly to study medicine, pharmacy etc. is as follows: